 Orange County (and the surrounding area) is known as the “Cradle of Democracy” because four United States Presidents – Jefferson, Madison, Monroe and Taylor – were either born or built their private estates along this historic ninety-mile route.
 For your next road trip, consider a drive through Virginia countryside to see some of these important landmarks.

 My favorite has to be Montpelier.
-During a visit to this peaceful plantation, it is easy to immerse yourself in 18th century American culture through the guided tours, museum and the period furnishings representing the time when the Madison’s lived there.
+During a visit to this historic mansion and gardens, it is easy to immerse yourself in 18th century American culture through the guided tours and the period furnishings representing the time when the Madison’s lived there.

 James and Dolley Madison played a pivotal role in America’s earliest history.
 The couple entertained their fellow founders of the United States at Montpelier Estate, including Virginian’s George Washington and Thomas Jefferson, as well as Alexander Hamilton and the Marquis de Lafayette.
 The Estate operated like a “Think Tank” where principles of the nation’s founding documents were discussed and strategized.
 Montpelier is lesser known than Jefferson’s Monticello, but equally inspiring.